pjobson/onion_omega2p_experiments/docs/change_ap_password.md

     	option ssid 'Omega-6031'

 Here you can change the password (`key`) to something harder to guess than the default and/or you can disable the access point by changing `option disabled '0'` to `option disabled '1'`.

+After you make your changes you can do:

+    wifi reload